For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We've seen various reports of councils charging students for the time between their tenancy starting and the date they move in.

 Some councils admit this is a mistake as soon as they're challenged.
 However, others have dug their heels in and insisted they're in the right.
-They often argue that the property is technically unoccupied until you've physically moved in.
+They sometimes argue that the property is technically unoccupied until you've physically moved in.
 And if you're not living there, they say the exemption for students doesn't apply and council tax must be paid.

 We can't stress this enough: if your council argues this, they are wrong.
 As long as you meet the criteria above, your council tax exemption kicks in from the day your tenancy agreement starts.
 It doesn't matter if you're actually living there.

-Hopefully, we've answered all of your council-tax-related questions here.
+Hopefully, we've answered all of your council tax-related questions here.
 But, if you're still unsure if you need to pay council tax, contact your local council.

 Find out more about student tax refunds (including info on income tax and National Insurance) in our complete guide.